 By setting a standard directory in the path by putting the name of a directory in the file ".jython" under the users home directory.
-This then means that, from whatever directory JIDE or HIPE is started, this directory is always in the path.
+This then means that, from whatever directory JIDE is started, this directory is always in the path.

-But the user is advised to start JIDE/HIPE from a directory where he/she is going to read/write files by default and to use absolute paths for the file names.
+But you are advised to start JIDE from a directory where you are going to read/write files by default and to use absolute paths for the file names.

-When using "Save" under the File menu of JIDE/HIPE the user can specify any directory.
+When using "Save" under the File menu of JIDE you can specify any directory.